thedavecarroll/hugotest.thedavecarroll.com/content/powershell/creating-class-definition-from-object-part-1.md

 Lastly, we learned how to use the `StringBuilder` class and the `-f` operator to build our class definition.

-I will continue to work on this as I have a need for this very thing for my Twitter API module, [BluebirdPS][BluebirdPS].
+I will continue to work on this as I have a need for this very thing for my Twitter API module, [BluebirdPS](https://www.powershellgallery.com/packages/BluebirdPS/0.8.3).
 I need an easy way to create several classes based on the `PSCustomObject`s that are returned from the API.
 This tool will definitely help with that.